-Risk management.
-To limit this risk, the Group markets a portfolio of products with a range that it is currently the only one to offer, limiting the impact of an aggressive pricing policy by a competitor on a given product.
-Thanks to its innovative processes developed over many years, the Group is already favourably positioned compared to its competitors producing biobased carboxylic acids, as few players are capable of producing several acids in a single plant.
+Risk management: AFYREN regularly reviews its competitive environment and has not identified any players likely to present a short-term threat.
+The Group markets a portfolio of products with a range that it is the only one to offer to date, limiting the impact of an aggressive pricing policy by a competitor on a given product.
+Thanks to its innovative processes developed over many years, the Group is already favourably positioned compared to its competitors producing carboxylic acids, as few players are capable of producing several acids in a single plant.
 This therefore assumes that new entrants have very significant financing capacity to build multiple plants or are limited to the production of a single acid.
 To maintain the innovative dimension of its offering, the Group allocates budgets to R&D aimed at developing its know-how and intellectual property.
-In addition, the Group aims to deploy industrial assets that are economically efficient enough to withstand aggressive pricing policies.
+In addition, the Group aims to deploy industrial assets that are sufficiently economically efficient enough to withstand aggressive pricing policies.
 In its projections, the Group monitors the performance of its business model on the basis of the prices of petroleum-based acids.